Chewgithub/agents/README.md

 Be sure to monitor your API costs to ensure you are totally happy with any spend.
 For OpenAI, the dashboard is [here](https://platform.openai.com/usage).

-### ABOVE ALL ELSE -

-Be sure to have fun with the course!
-You could not have picked a better time to be learning about Agentic AI.
-I hope you enjoy every single minute!
-And if you get stuck at any point - [contact me](https://www.linkedin.com/in/eddonner/).